Tuyuca language

 Tuyuca (also Dochkafuara, Tejuca, Tuyuka, Dojkapuara, Doxká-Poárá, Doka-Poara, or Tuiuca) is an Eastern Tucanoan language (similar to Tucano).
 Tuyuca is spoken by the Tuyuca, an indigenous ethnic group of some 500–1000 people, who inhabit the watershed of the Papuri River, the Inambú River, and the Tiquié River in Vaupés Department, Colombia, and Amazonas State, Brazil.
 Studies from the 1980s to 1990s noted that Tuyuca was spoken by fewer than 300 people in Colombia and 590 people in Brazil.

-Grammar

-Tuyuca is a postpositional agglutinative subject–object–verb language with mandatory type II evidentiality.
-Five evidentiality paradigms are used: visual, nonvisual, apparent, second-hand, and assumed, but second-hand evidentiality exists only in the past tense, and apparent evidentiality does not occur in the first-person present tense.

 Phonology

 Tuyuca's consonants are //p t k b d ɡ s r w j h//, and its vowels are //i ɨ u e a o//, with syllable nasalization and pitch accent occurring as well.